glycerine/rbook/README.md

 savePlot() # writes current plot to Rplot.png or filename=
 ~~~

-We can wrap savePlot() to assign a filename,
+We can invoke savePlot() to assign a filename,
 and then send the filename to minibook.

 Our minibook may then wish to copy the file
-version for safe keeping into the archive.
+version of plots for safe keeping into the archive.

+Since sometimes plots are built up interactively, we
+may want to have a final() command added to R to tell
+mini to consolidate into just the nice finished plot.

 how to get the code snippets
 ----------------------------

-The simplest thing to do would be to hook
-the ess ctrl-n so that upon execution
-of a line of R code, emacs also (somehow)
-sends the line to the minibook server.
+We'll try embedding R in our Go program 'mini',

-Or we could embed R in Go and have it all in
-one process, so that we get a chance to
+and have it all in one process, so that we get a chance to
 see each command that comes through before
-it is passed to R. But we'd prefer that
+it is passed to R.
-minibook be a separate process so that if
-R crashes it stays serving web clients.

-But still the wrapping of R might help in one
-process, an "upgraded" R that also logs; and
-then still talk to another minibook server?
+This seems vastly better than hacking ESS and
+trying to hook the code evaluation from there.

-But minibook should be saving everything to disk,
+Since mini should be saving everything to disk,
 so if we have to restart that shouldn't be
 a problem.
-Plus we'll know that miniserver is
+Plus we'll know that mini is
 always up if the wrapped R is running.
 And
 it is simple that it is all in the place; and
 we cannot miss any commands that way.

-Still noodling on this design.

-Having to hack ess/emacs elisp code is not
-much fun; kind of brittle.

 Also with wrapping R, the wrapper Go code
 can recognize plot commands automatically,
-and not require anything extra to
+and not require anything extra complicated to
-save them to disk; and log them.
+always save them to disk; perhaps copying
+them into the archive, and associating them
+with the code.

 I'm liking this wrapper idea, simple single
-process idea, more.
+process idea.

 We have embedr already working.

 ~~~
 import (
-   "github.com/glycerine/embedr" // theoretically; not there yet.
+   "github.com/glycerine/embedr"
 )

 embedr.InitR()